thalida/shapeconnector-web/README.md

 ## Future additions
 Checkout the [open issues](https://github.com/thalida/ShapeConnector/issues) for the enhancments, features, and bugs of the game.
+You can track the issues via github or the [waffle board](https://waffle.io/thalida/ShapeConnector).

 ## Contributing